agruzdev/Yato/README.md

 Currently the library can be successfully built by the following compilers:

+* MSVC 2017
 * MSVC 2015
-* MSVC 2013 (with some limitations; support stopped at revision #61ba2a0)
 * MinGW 6.2
-* Clang 3.7
+* Clang 3.9
-* GCC 5.3
+* GCC 6.2
-* Google Android NDK, GCC 4.9
+* Google Android NDK 13, llvm toolchain

-(Android CrystaX NDK support will be added in future)

 ## Description